viet34tqc/notebook/nestjs.md

 ## Guards

+It's like interceptor and sit before route handler to determine a request can be handled by the route handler or not

-Use to protect private route
+**Use cases**: Authorization, use to protect private route

 `Guard` often need `strategy` to implement